LabRicecat/MeowScript/README.md

 - CMake and Make
 - a  C++ compiler
 - Either Windows or Linux (Other systems not tested, but might work to some extend)
-- On Winodws:
+- Only on Windows:
+-- Msys2
--- Msys2 and MinGW
+-- MinGW

 ## Installing
 Execute this commands in your shell: